 The people who call Superior home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Superior residents report their race to be White, followed by Native American.
-Important ancestries of people in Superior include Norwegian, Irish, Swedish, and Polish.
+Important ancestries of people in Superior include German, Norwegian, Irish, Swedish, and Polish.

 The most common language spoken in Superior is English.
 Other important languages spoken here include Polish and Italian.